schism-dev/schism/docs/input-output/param.md

 Station output flag.
 If `iout_sta≠1`, an input `station.in` is needed.
 In addition, `nspool_sta` specifies the spool for station output.
 In this case, **make sure `nhot_write` is a multiple of `nspool_sta`**.

 ### nc_out =1(int)
-Main switch to turn on/off netcdf outputs, useful for other programs to control outputs.
+Main switch to turn on/off netcdf outputs, useful for other programs (e.g., ESMF) to control outputs.

 ### nhot=0, nhot_write=8640 (int)
 Hot start output control parameters.
 If `nhot=0`, no hot start output is generated.
-If `nhot=1`, hotstart output is named `outputs/hotstart_[process_id]_[time_step].nc` every `nhot_write` steps, where `it` is the corresponding time iteration number. `nhot_write` must be a multiple of `ihfskip`.
-If you want to hotstart a run from step `it`, you need to combine all process-specific hotstart outputs into a `hotstart.nc` using `combine_hotstart7.f90` (`./combine_hotstart7 –h` for help).
+If `nhot=1`, hotstart output is named `outputs/hotstart_[process_id]_[it].nc` every `nhot_write` steps, where `it` is the corresponding time iteration number. `nhot_write` must be a multiple of `ihfskip` and `nspool_sta`.
+If you want to hotstart a run from step `it`, you need to combine all process-specific hotstart outputs into a `hotstart.nc` using `combine_hotstart7.f90` (`./combine_hotstart7 -h` for help).

 ### iof_* (int)
 Global output (in netcdf4 format) options, where `*` stands for module name (e.g. "hydro", "wwm" etc).
 The frequency of global outputs is controlled by 2 parameters in [CORE](#core):
 [`nspool`](#nspool-ihfskip-int) and [`ihfskip`](#nspool-ihfskip-int).
-Output is done every `nspool` steps, and a new output stack is opened every `ihfskip` steps.
+Output is done every `nspool` steps, and a new output stack is created every `ihfskip` steps.

 Under OLDIO, the outputs are named as `outputs/schout_[MPI process id]_[1,2,3,...].nc` etc. The combine scripts are then used to gather each output variable across all MPI processes into a single output, e.g., `schout_[1,2,3…].nc`.

 With new scribed I/O, outputs look like `out2d_1,2,3…].nc` etc (and no combining is necessary).
+In this mode, all 2D outputs are found in `out2d*` and each 3D output (note that vector output like horizontal velocity counts as 2 outputs) has its own netcdf files, e.g. `salinity_[1,2..].nc`, `horizontalVelX_[1,2..].nc` etc.

-Each output variable is controlled by `1` flag in `param.nml`.
+Each output variable is controlled by an I/O flag in `param.nml`.
 We only show a few examples below; the rest are similar.
 Note that variables may be centered at nodes/sides/elements horizontally and whole/half levels vertically.
-However, at the moment most variables are centered at nodes and whole levels, and most post-processing FORTRAN scripts can only handle this type of outputs.
+However, at the moment most variables are centered at nodes and whole levels, and most post-processing FORTRAN scripts can only handle this type of outputs (while VisIT can handle other types).

 ```
 iof_hydro(1) = 1 !global elevation output control.
 If iof_hydro(1)=0, no global elevation is recorded.